 - Acute I.E that is rapidly progressive and destructive in nature.
 The disease affects normal valves and is fatal if not treated.

 - Sub-acute I.E (endocarditis lenta) that is indolent in nature, affects damaged valves and fatality is seen after 1 year.

 Infectious endocarditis can also be further classified into:

-- Native valve endocarditis that are affected by staphylococcus species, streptococcus species and the HACEK group of organisms.
+- Native valve endocarditis that is affected by staphylococcus species, streptococcus species and the HACEK group of organisms.

 - Prosthetic valve endocarditis that is mostly affected by coagulase negative staphylococci and staphylococcus aureus.

 - IV drug abuse endocarditis that is seen with more resistant bugs such as MRSA, pseudomonas, lactobacillus and cornebacterium.

 - Nosocomial endocarditis that is seen with fastidious organisms such as coxiella burnetti and brucella.